-A student who withdraws from an Arkansas Activities Association member school to be home-schooled shall not participate in an interscholastic activity in the resident school district for a minimum of three hundred sixty-five days after the student withdraws from the member school.
+A student who withdraws from an Arkansas Activities Association member school to be homeschooled shall not participate in an interscholastic activity in the resident school district for a minimum of three hundred sixty-five days after the student withdraws from the member school.

-Notes: This paragraph is not statutorily required, but without advance determination of the timelines, there will be no way for a parent to know when, or even for what semester, they will have to make their application to the district.
+Notes: 1 This paragraph is not statutorily required, but without advance determination of the timelines, there will be no way for a parent to know when, or even for what semester, they will have to make their application to the district.
 Such information will benefit all students.

-&lt;sup>2 Only include "or their applicable attendance zone's school" if your district has more than one school per grade configuration.
+2 Only include "or their applicable attendance zone's school" if your district has more than one school per grade configuration.

-&lt;sup>3 You can only require one course, but a district may permit a student to register for more than one course.
+3You can only require one course, but a district may permit a student to register for more than one course.

-&lt;sup>4 Include "drug testing" only if your district conducts such tests.
+4 Include "drug testing" only if your district conducts such tests.